 Catching the Bus to Larnaca

-We caught the bus everywhere but we wished we had hired a car for a trip, as it not expensive and much easier to get around the sites.
+We caught the bus everywhere but we wished we had hired a car for a trip, as it was not expensive and much easier to get around the tourist sites.

 Where to stay in Larnaca